logzio/logz-docs/_source/logzio_collections/_log-sources/falco.md

 nano, vim, gedit, kwrite, vi, pico, micro, jed, emacs
 ```

-In the configuration file, find the line that begins `Delete or rename shell history`.
+In the configuration file, find the line that begins `- Delete or rename shell history`.
 Replace the entire contents of the rule with the following:

 ```